National wastewater surveillance of SARS-CoV-2

 The figure below shows the level of SARS-CoV-2 in wastewater for each region, along with the regional development of SARS-CoV-2 concentration over time.

 The figure shows a map of Denmark divided into regions and colored according to the SARS-CoV-2 level in wastewater during the past week.
 In addition, the figure shows a graph over each region with the development of the average concentration of SARS-CoV-2 in wastewater over the past 16 months.
 The concentration is adjusted according to the amount of feces in the wastewater to account for dilution and changes in the number of people contributing to the wastewater.
 The concentration is divided into five levels (very low, low, medium, high, and very high), which are marked as horizontal bands on the figure.
-Peaks at medium level are observed in the winter of 2024–25, after which the concentration declines to a very low level in all regions up to July 2025, where it begins to rise again.
-Since then, the concentration in all regions has remained around a medium level, with occasional fluctuations to low or high levels.
+Peaks at medium level are observed in the winter of 2024–25, after which the concentration declines to a very low level in all regions up to July 2025, where it begins to rise again, and fluctuates around a medium level.
+The concentration peaks around the end of December, after which it decreases.

 Download wastewater data